-Pink goes well with subdued greys, particularly those that are smooth, tranquil, and neutral bedrooms.
+Pink goes well with subdued greys and exceptionally smooth, tranquil, and neutral bedrooms.
 Pink and grey work together to create a warm and inviting atmosphere.

 Gray is a hue (or rather, a shade) that has a low impact on its own, which is why it is popular among designers and homeowners.
 It's a terrific foundation to build on.